martian-lang/martian-docs/content/language-details/index.md

 ## Symbols and Scope

 Symbols in Martian are identifiers for stages, pipelines, and parameters.
 They may comprise uppercase and lowercase letters, numeric digits, and underscores.
 A symbol may not begin with a numeric digit, which is reserved for number literals.
-The Martian lexer's regular expression for symbols is ```[a-zA-Z_][a-zA-Z0-9_]*\\b```.
+Identifiers beginning with two underscores are reserved as well.
+The Martian lexer's regular expression for symbols is ```^_?[a-zA-Z][a-zA-z0-9_]*\\b```.

 Martian defines two scopes within which symbol names must be unique: